 Do you know you can allow the user or group of IAM users to access AWS DynamoDB table with a single policy.
-In this quick tutorial you will learn How to create IAM policy to access AWS DynamoDB table.
-Lets get started.

 Prerequisites